Trevion Williams: College career

 Williams weighed 325 lb (147 kg) when he arrived at Purdue but lost 50 lb (23 kg) by December of his freshman season.
 He received limited playing time to start the season and earned more minutes after recording 10 points and four rebounds in nine minutes in a December 15, 2018, loss to Notre Dame.
 On January 15, 2019, Williams posted 16 points and 13 rebounds in an 89–54 win over Rutgers.

 As a freshman, he averaged 5.2 points and four rebounds per game.
 On January 9, 2020, he recorded 36 points and 20 rebounds, both the best marks of his career, in an 84–78 double overtime loss to Michigan.
 He became the first Purdue player to post at least 35 points and 20 rebounds in a single game since Bob Ford in 1971.
 Four days later, Williams was named Big Ten Player of the Week.

-As a sophomore, he led his team with 11.5 points and 7.6 rebounds per game.
+As a sophomore, he led his team with 11.5 points and 7.6 rebounds (9th in the conference) per game.
 Williams grabbed 80 offensive rebounds in league play, which led the Big Ten, and a total of 104 offensive rebounds, the second-most in program history.
 He was an All-Big Ten Honorable Mention selection.

 As a junior, Williams established career highs in all counting stats.
-He averaged 15.5 points, 9.1 rebounds, and 2.3 assists per game.
+He averaged 15.5 points (9th in the conference), 9.1 rebounds (2nd), and 2.3 assists per game while shooting a .525 field goal percentage (4th).
 Following the conclusion of the season, Williams was named First-Team All-Big Ten by the coaches and Second-Team by the media.
 He declared for the 2021 NBA draft, before withdrawing and returning to Purdue for his senior season.

 Williams came off the bench as a senior and was named Big Ten Sixth Man of the Year as well as Third Team All-Big Ten.